 Here are some appalling figures about medical negligence:

 - A Mayo Clinic study has shown that up to 20% of all serious medical diagnoses are wrong.

 - More people die every year from medical negligence than from car accidents.

 - Medication errors hurt at least 1.5 million people every year, says a report from the Institute of Medicine of the National Academies.
 That’s the equivalent of one medication mistake for every single hospital patient, every single day of the year.

 A recent study by Johns Hopkins University found that more than 250,000 deaths every year in the U.S. are due to medical errors, making medical malpractice cases the third-leading cause of death for Americans.

-Examples of Medical Malpractice Claims
+Types of Medical Malpractice and Negligence

 Examples of hospital malpractice, nurse malpractice, and doctor malpractice include:

 HOW DO I KNOW IF I HAVE A MEDICAL MALPRACTICE CASE?